uwetom/media-production-worksheets/week_02-create-avatars/README.md

 This produces variable results, as you can see, but maybe useful if you have no full body photo.

 # Method Three
-You can also try generating a head and shoulders from a portrait and stitching that onto a T Pose body in Maya.
+You can also try generating a head from a portrait photo and stitching that onto a T Pose body in Maya.

 ![](images/generate-3d-7.jpg)